temporalio/documentation/docs/concepts/what-is-a-schedule.md

 - `second`
 - `comment`

-Each field may contain a comma-separated list of ranges (or `*`), and each range may include a skip value following a slash.
+Each field can contain a comma-separated list of ranges (or the `*` wildcard), and each range can include a slash followed by a skip value.
-`hour`, `minute`, and `second` default to `0` while the others default to `*`, so many useful specs can be described with just a few fields.
+The `hour`, `minute`, and `second` fields default to `0` while the others default to `*`, so you can describe many useful specs with only a few fields.

 For `month`, names of months may be used instead of integers (case-insensitive, abbreviations permitted).
 For `dayOfWeek`, day-of-week names may be used.

 The `comment` field is optional and can be used to include a free-form description of the intent of the calendar spec, useful for complicated specs.

-No matter which form you supply, calendar and interval specs will be converted to a canonical representation, so what you see when you "describe" or "list" a Schedule might not look exactly like what you entered, but it will have the same meaning.
+No matter which form you supply, calendar and interval specs are converted to canonical representations.
+What you see when you "describe" or "list" a Schedule might not look exactly like what you entered, but it has the same meaning.

 Other Spec features: